 - Cash-Charts the balances for all accounts in the cash range by fiscal period.
 Compares to the 2-4-21 General Ledger report by cash account range and period. - A/R-Charts the Accounts Receivable balance by fiscal period.
 Compares to the dedicated Accounts Receivable account in 1-7 General Ledger Accounts. - A/P-Charts the Trade Accounts Payable balance by fiscal period.
-Compares to the dedicated Accounts Payable account in 1-7 General Ledger Accounts. - Sales-Charts the total income.
+Compares to the dedicated Accounts Payable account in 1-7 General Ledger Accounts.

+Sales-Charts the total income.
 Compare to the Income Statement by period for the Operating Income balance + Other Income balance.
+Budget numbers by period; compare to monu 1.7 Concret Ledger Accounts income accounts

-Budget numbers by period: compare to menu 1-7 General Ledger Accounts income accounts budgets. - Gross Profit-Charts the Gross Profit + Other Income by fiscal period.
+Budget numbers by period: compare to menu 1-7 General Ledger Accounts income accounts budgets.

+- Gross Profit-Charts the Gross Profit + Other Income by fiscal period.
 Compare to the Gross Profit + Other Income from Income Statement by period.
 Definition of Gross Profit: Operating Income (Direct Expense + Equip/Shop Expense). - Net Profit-Charts the Net Income before Tax by fiscal period.
 Compare to the Net Income Before Tax on the Income Statement by period.
 Definition of Net Income: Operating Income + Other Income Direct & Indirect Expenses. - Breakeven Point-Charts all Expenses by fiscal period.
 Compare to the Total Direct & Equip/Shop Expenses + Total Indirect Expenses on the Income Statement by period. - Working Capital-Charts Current Assets Current Liabilities by fiscal period.
 This trend is often used to secure a line of credit.
 Compare to the Balance Sheet by fiscal period.
 Budget comes from all current assets and liabilities accounts in menu 1-7 General Ledger Accounts.